In this article, I will share how to make easy homemade fertilizer for plants to keep both your indoor plants and outdoor garden happy and thriving!

 2. Eggshells for Houseplants

-Crushed egg shells provide important minerals—namely calcium carbonate, potassium, and phosphorus for plants.
+Crushed egg shells provide plants with essential minerals—calcium carbonate, potassium, and phosphorus.

 How to use eggshells on plants: